City of Pampa

 The City of Pampa's charter was approved by the voters in 1927.
-Located in the Panhandle of Texas in Gray County, the City of Pampa currently occupies a land area of 9 square miles and serves a population of approximately 18,275.
+Located in the Panhandle of Texas in Gray County, the City of Pampa currently occupies a land area of 9 square miles and serves a population of approximately 18,000.
 The City of Pampa is empowered to levy a property tax on both real and personal properties located within its boundaries.
-It also is empowered by state statute to extend its corporate limits by annexation, which occurs periodically when deemed appropriate by the governing council.
+It also is empowered by state statute to extend its corporate limits by annexation, which occurs periodically when deemed appropriate by the governing body.

 The City of Pampa provides a full range of services, including police and fire protection; the construction and maintenance of streets and other infrastructure; and recreational activities and cultural events.

 The annual budget serves as the foundation for the City of Pampa's financial planning and control.
 All departments of the City of Pampa are required to submit requests for appropriation to the City Manager.
 The City Manager uses these requests as the starting point for developing a proposed budget.
 The City Manager then presents this proposed budget to the Commission for review.
 The Commission is required to hold public hearings on the proposed budget and to adopt a final budget by no later than September 30, the close of the City of Pampa's fiscal year.
 The appropriated budget is prepared by fund and department.
 Department heads may make transfers of appropriations within a department.
 Transfers of appropriations between funds, however, require the special approval of the governing body.

 The City of Pampa has a diverse industrial base.
 The industries in the area include oil and gas production, various petroleum-based industries, cattle, and grain production.
 There are specialized chemical and carbon black plants as well as a carbon black research and development facility.
 The Pampa Economic Development Corporation owns and operates an industrial facility outside the city limits providing plant operation facilities, rail services, and warehousing space.
 There is also a state prison located one and one-half miles east of th City.